twhl-community/HalfLife.UnifiedSdk-CSharp/README.md

 ## HalfLife.UnifiedSdk.AssetSynchronizer

-This program copies a set of directories to a target directory.
+This tool copies a set of directories to a target directory.

 ## HalfLife.UnifiedSdk.Installer

-This programs copies, converts and upgrades Half-Life game assets for use in a mod.
+This tool copies, converts and upgrades Half-Life game assets for use in a mod.

+## HalfLife.UnifiedSdk.MapUpgrader

+This tool upgrades Half-Life maps to the latest version of the Unified SDK.

 ## HalfLife.UnifiedSdk.Packager

-This programs packages Half-Life mods into a zip archive.
+This tool packages Half-Life mods into a zip archive.

 ## HalfLife.UnifiedSdk.Skill2Json

-This program converts original Half-Life `skill.cfg` files to the Unified SDK's `skill.json` format.
+This tool converts original Half-Life `skill.cfg` files to the Unified SDK's `skill.json` format.

 Usage: `dotnet path/to/HalfLife.UnifiedSdk.Json.dll <filename> [--output-filename <output-filename>]`